CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 in the slha block of the header, and you have chosen one of the predefined decay scenarios (see info below).
 The help message contains the currently included decay options.
+Note that there is a bug in Pythia8 versions < 8.212, where the information from the first DECAY block is ignored.
+It is thus necessary to put the neutralino decay first, since there is no associated information on decay modes.

 Once you have a valid config file, you can simply execute the script
 ```